Battle of Atlanta

-The Battle of Atlanta was a battle of the Atlanta Campaign fought during the American Civil War on July 22, 1864, just southeast of Atlanta, Georgia.
+The Battle of Atlanta took place during the Atlanta campaign of the American Civil War on July 22, 1864, just southeast of Atlanta, Georgia.
 Continuing their summer campaign to seize the important rail and supply hub of Atlanta, Union forces commanded by William Tecumseh Sherman overwhelmed and defeated Confederate forces defending the city under John Bell Hood.
-Union Maj.
-Gen. James B. McPherson was killed during the battle, the second-highest-ranking Union officer killed in action during the war.
-Despite the implication of finality in its name, the battle occurred midway through the campaign, and the city did not fall until September 2, 1864, after a Union siege and various attempts to seize railroads and supply lines leading to Atlanta.
+Union Major General James B. McPherson was killed during the battle, the second-highest-ranking Union officer killed in action during the war.
+Despite the implication of finality in its name, the battle occurred midway through the Atlanta campaign, and the city did not fall until September 2, 1864, after a Union siege and various attempts to seize railroads and supply lines leading to Atlanta.
 After taking the city, Sherman's troops headed south-southeastward toward Milledgeville, the state capital, and on to Savannah with the March to the Sea.

 The fall of Atlanta was especially noteworthy for its political ramifications.
-In the 1864 election, former Union general George B. McClellan, a Democrat, ran against President Lincoln, on a peace platform calling for an armistice with the Confederacy.
+In the 1864 election, former Union General George B. McClellan, a Democrat, ran against President Lincoln, although he repudiated his own party's platform, which called for an armistice with the Confederacy.
 The capture of Atlanta and Hood's burning of military facilities as he evacuated were extensively covered by Northern newspapers, significantly boosting Northern morale, and Lincoln was re-elected by a significant margin.

 Background

-In the Atlanta Campaign, Maj.
-Gen. William Tecumseh Sherman commanded the Union forces of the Western Theater.
-The main Union force in the battle was the Army of the Tennessee, under Maj.
-Gen. James B. McPherson.
-He was one of the favorite commanders of Sherman and Ulysses Grant for being very quick and aggressive.
-Within McPherson's army, the XV Corps was commanded by Maj.
-Gen. John A. Logan, the XVI Corps was commanded by Maj.
-Gen. Grenville M. Dodge, and Maj.
-Gen. Frank P. Blair Jr. commanded the XVII Corps.